Greco-Lab/FunMappOne/README.md

 ```

 ### Using FunMappOne
-Once your FunMappOne instance is istalled and runnig just open your browser and visit (if you choose to map to other port replace 8787 the url with the correct one):
+Open your browser and visit (if you choose to map to other port replace 8787 the url with the correct one):
 http://localhost:8787/FunMappOne

-If everything has been installed correctly the FunMappOne welcome page should be now available.
+FunMappOne welcome page should be now available.

 ## Installing FunMappOne your local system